jameshodgson72/Credit-Card-Fraud/README.md

 I have built a classifier to detect 98.5% of fraudulent transactions in my test data set.
 My classifier does this at the expense of falsely flagging around 3.5% of all transactions as fraud.
 I can reduce these false positives, but at the cost of reducing the detection rate (recall).

 In a real-world context, there is a business trade off to make.
 Each fraud transaction costs ~\\$109.
 There would also be a business cost for each false positive too.
-Presumably for such transactions there would be a back-office check to do, or perhaps the customer would be contacted, etc.  Smart companies now use extra validation steps on "high risk" transactions, such asking the customer to approve the transaction on a smart-phone app, or entering a number sent in a text message.
+Presumably for such transactions there would be a back-office check to do, or perhaps the customer would be contacted, etc.  Smart companies now use extra validation steps on "high risk" transactions, such as asking the customer to approve the transaction on a smart-phone app, or entering a number sent in a text message.
 This keeps the cost of such "false positives" to a minimum.

 Being able to adjust the probability threshold at which a transaction is called fraud enables the ideal trade-off point to be set.